ad-on-is/adonis-autoswagger/README.md

 This is because AutoSwagger does not know which file the controller/action originates from and hence cannot parse the comments.

-Use this instead, as it's also more performant since it's lazy loaded.
+Use magic strings instead instead, as it's also more performant since it's lazy loaded.

 ```ts
 router.get("/best", "test_controller.index");